Unthrottled/spring-webflux/notes.md

 ---

 This can be done by utilizing a **Non-Blocking** programming paradigm.
-A **push-based** does not necessarily need to block work from happening.
+A **push-based** system does not necessarily need to block work from happening.
 When data is processed in time, then it will be directed to where it needs to go.
 Where as **pull-based** call says, `Hey, you cannot continue down the rest of this code until this one thing happens.`.
 Which essentially _blocks_ the program's flow until it can continue to be processed.